 What Should You Do To Fix The Code P0442?

-After every step of the repairs, clear the codes using an OBD2 scan tool then check your car again.
-The most common fixes are fortunately also the easiest and most affordable to repair.
+After every step of the repairs, clear the codes using an OBD2 scan tool, then recheck your car.
+The most common fixes are, fortunately, also the easiest and most affordable to repair.

 - Take any repair steps recommended in any technical service bulletins related to the P0442 code for your vehicle.